 How to do it:

-- Stand with feet roughly hip width apart, toes pointing slightly out
+- Stand with feet roughly hip width apart, toes pointing slightly out.

-- Brace your core before starting
+- Brace your core before starting.

-- Simultaneously bend the hips and knees so that you sit straight down – you could imagine you’re about to sit on a toilet
+- Simultaneously bend the hips and knees so that you sit straight down – you could imagine you’re about to sit on a toilet.

-- Keep your chest proud throughout
+- Keep your chest up and out throughout.

-- Avoid squatting so low that your chest falls forwards or your hips tuck underneath you
+- Avoid squatting so low that your chest falls forwards or your hips tuck underneath you.

-A squat works all the key muscles, such as the quads, hamstrings, glutes and back, that create stability and support the major joints of the body, including the knees, hips and spine.
-This makes it a key exercise for improving balance and preventing falls.
-If the squat is too difficult for you right now, why not practice by standing up and sitting down on a chair to help you as you build your strength up.
-If squats are easy, or you would like some more variation, a split squat version will create more stability demands.
 The coaching points for split squats remain the same, you are just moving into a lunge position, where one foot is in front of the other, with enough space that you can bend both knees without them going over the toes.
 Make sure the pelvis is tucked under and keep an upright trunk position, holding onto a counter if more stability is needed.

 Hip thrust